New York State School Music Association

-The New York State School Music Association (NYSSMA) is the New York affiliate of National Association for Music Education.
+The New York State School Music Association (NYSSMA) is the New York affiliate of the National Association for Music Education.
 NYSSMA is a professional organization that evaluates student musicians in New York state from elementary school to high school.
 Each spring, students register through their school music programs to attend NYSSMA Evaluation Festivals where they are adjudicated.

-These festivals take place at local middle and high schools, as well as state colleges and state universities within the fifteen NYSSMA zones, each of which covers an area in New York State.
-Usually, county high schools take turns to host the festival every few years.
+These festivals take place at local middle and high schools, state colleges and universities within the fifteen NYSSMA areas.